nicolasfauchereau/ICU_Water_Watch/scripts/MSWEP/README.md

+# MSWEP 2.8.0 Daily No Gauge Data for the Island Climate Update

-# Processing of the MSWEP daily 'nogauge' dataset
+## Processing of the MSWEP daily 'Past nogauge' dataset and calculation of climatologies

 ### 1) extraction of the Pacific domain